-After reading this lesson you should be able to
+After reading the lesson you should able to

-- ▶ Understand what is International M&A - ► Acquaint with the motivation for International M&A - ► Explain the role of technology in M&A - ▶ Discuss the changing policy and the Cross-Border M&A
+- Understand what is International M&A.

+- Acquaint with the motivation for International M&A.

+- Explain the Role of Technology in M&A.

+- Discuss the changing policy and the Cross-Border M&A.

+- Analyze the concept of TOWS Matrix.

 Prior to the 1980's merger and acquisitions, simply meant that one company would attempt to take over another by gaining enough of its common stock to gain control.
-In the simplest sense, merger means two companies becoming one with the acquirer being in the commanding position, the Government only became involved if the deal was deemed inimical to competition or if the potential acquirer was foreign, seeking control of a company or industry deemed vital to the national defense.
+In the simplest sense, merger means two companies becoming one with the acquire being in the commanding position, the Government only became involved if the deal was deemed inimical to competition on if the potential acquirer was foreign, seeking control of a company or industry deemed vital to the national defense.

-After introduction of Globalization, Liberalization, the term, 'Merger and Acquisition' became very popular.
+After introduction of Globalization, Liberalization, the term, 'Merger of Acquisition' became very popular.
 Merger and Acquisition, which had taken place here and there with in the national frontiers, crossed national borders and it has been taking more in numbers between the countries now.
 Merger & Acquisition, which takes place between two companies of the two countries, is called International Merger (or) Cross-Border Merger and Acquisition.